Arwa-x/Robot-arm-Installation/Task 3/README.md

 cd ~/catkin_ws
 rosdep install --from-paths src --ignore-src -r -y
 ```
-If your using another Ros distro just replace the noetic to the one you are working on
+If your using another ROS distro just replace the noetic to the one you are working on
 ```
 sudo apt-get install ros-noetic-moveit sudo apt-get install ros-noetic-joint-state-publisher ros-noetic-joint-state-publisher-gui